woelkjulian/calc-commits/README.md

 calc-commits
 ===============

-This repository contains a cli tool which calculates the quotient of merge request commits and all commits of a specified gitlab project
+This repository contains a go cli tool which calculates the quotient of merge request commits and all commits of a specified gitlab project

+## Install go
+If not already done, install go to get started

+Follow the instructions at https://golang.org/doc/install to install and setup go

 ## Getting started

 get the code by executing the following command at $GOPATH/src

 ```